Rhéal Fortin: Biography

 Fortin was born in Laval-des-Rapides, Quebec.
 He started working when he was 18.
 He completed a CEGEP electrician's diploma, equivalent to junior college.
 He was a worker in a factory in Laval from 1977 to 1985, then left to attend university to study law.
 After completing his legal education, he began practising law in Saint-Jérôme in 1992.

+At the time of the 2025 Canadian federal election, he lived in Saint-Sauveur-des-Monts.

 Political career

 He has been politically active ever since high school, when he volunteered to put up lawn signs for the Parti Québécois.
 He ran for the Parti Québécois nomination for the election for the National Assembly of Quebec for Prévost, but lost to Gilles Robert.
 In 2015 he ran for the Bloc Québécois in the riding Rivière-du-Nord and won.
 He became the interim leader of Bloc Québécois on October 22, 2015.
 On December 7, 2016, he announced that he would not be seeking the permanent leadership of the party at its leadership election in 2017.

 He served as the BQ's critic for intergovernmental affairs, human rights, justice, and access to information in the House of Commons until February 2018, when he and six other Bloc MPs quit the caucus and formed the Groupe parlementaire québécois in protest of Martine Ouellet's leadership style.
 Fortin was named the group's spokesperson on March 21, 2018.

-Since 2021 he has served as the justice critic in the Bloc Québécois Shadow Cabinet.
+He served as the justice critic in the Bloc Québécois Shadow Cabinet of the 44th Parliament of Canada.

+He was elected vice chair of the Canadian House of Commons Standing Committee on Justice and Human Rights in the 45th Canadian Parliament in 2025.